ublanquet/training-angularjs/README.md

  - You know what is a REST api.
  - Your REST api is Stateless
  - Your REST api provides pagination capabilities through query parameters.
- - Your REST api produces JSON, an is [REST-compliant](http://blog.mwaysolutions.com/2014/06/05/10-best-practices-for-better-restful-api/)
+ - Your REST api produces JSON, and is [REST-compliant](http://blog.mwaysolutions.com/2014/06/05/10-best-practices-for-better-restful-api/)
    Don't put verbs within URL. *Only* names in plural form.
 Use HTTP Methods.
- - Your REST api throws reliable [HTTP status](https://fr.wikipedia.org/wiki/Liste_des_codes_HTTP) in case of errors. ie : `api/computers/42` should return 404 ifcomputer with id 42 doesn't exists.
+ - Your REST api throws reliable [HTTP status](https://fr.wikipedia.org/wiki/Liste_des_codes_HTTP) in case of errors. ie : `api/computers/42` should return 404 if computer with id 42 doesn't exists.
  - You know how to use solutions like [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) (or curl, for the warriors).
+ - You have basic knowledge of HTML & CSS.

 Exemple of *bad* REST apis
 ```